-Want to learn how to decorate cookies with royal icing?
-Today is the day!
-Follow this detailed guide to making delicious royal icing and learn how to frost with it!
+Learn how to decorate cookies with this easy royal icing recipe for Christmas, and beyond!
+Follow my detailed guide to making delicious royal icing, and I’ll show you how to frost with it like a pro.

-While decorating cookies with royal icing happens all year long, there’s no doubt that there’s an increase in cutout cookie making and cookie decorating around Christmas.
-It’s easily one of the most fun and festive Christmas cookies out there.
-I have some great cookie recipes you can use to get started, no matter the time of year.
-Gingerbread cookies are a great option, as are my cutout cookie recipes.
+While decorating cookies with royal icing happens all year long, there’s no doubt that there’s an increase in cut-out sugar cookies and cookie decorating around Christmas.
+It’s easily one of the most fun and festive Christmas activities!
+I’ll show you how to make a simple royal icing and how to use it to create beautiful Christmas cookie designs.

 What is Royal Icing?

-Royal icing is an icing that’s commonly used for decorating cookies.
-It’s super easy to make and only need a few ingredients – meringue powder, water and powdered sugar.
-It’s dries hard, so that you can stack your cookies, but not so hard that you can’t bite into it.
-It also insulates cookies well, so they last longer too.
+Traditional royal icing is a sweet, smooth icing with meringue powder, water, and powdered sugar.
+Unlike frosting, royal icing hardens as it dries so that you can stack your cookies, but not so hard that you can’t bite into it.
+It even insulates cookies so they last longer, too!

 Ingredients You’ll Need

 - Meringue powder – This is added to the royal icing as a substitute for using actual raw egg whites.
-It provides stability, volume and sheen to the icing.
-And since it’s shelf stable, you don’t need to refrigerate royal icing.
+It provides stability, volume, and sheen to the icing.
+And since it’s shelf-stable, you don’t need to refrigerate the icing.
 There are lots of options available.
 Wilton makes one that you could probably find locally at stores such as Walmart, Michael’s or Hobby Lobby.
 You can also find a lot of options online.

 - Powdered sugar – Also adds volume to the icing and thickens it.
 It also dissolves easily in the icing.